NicoJuicy/LearnML/ml/imbalanced_data.md

 - F1 Score (or F-score): A weighted average of precision and recall.

-- ROC Curves: Like precision and recall, accuracy is divided into sensitivity and specificity and models can be chosen based on the balance thresholds of these values.
+- ROC Curves: Similar to precision and recall, accuracy is divided into sensitivity and specificity and models can be chosen based on the balance thresholds of these values.

 Also take a look at the following: